Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 Museums

-You are going to hate me for this, but let me preface this section by saying… Items 14 and 15 aren’t in Bangkok.
+You are going to hate me for this, but let me preface this section by saying… Items 14 and 15 aren’t in Bangkok either.
 Do you feel like you’ve been clickbaited yet?
 I’m sorryyyyyyyyyyyy!
-But I swear you’re not gonna wanna miss these two Bangkok Instagram spots!!!
+But I swear you’re not gonna want to skip these two Bangkok Instagram spots!!!

 This museum park occupies more than 200 acres of land, and ranks as the world’s largest outdoor museum.
 If you get tired of walking, you can rent a bike to get around faster.